-The financial statements for the year ended 31 March 2016 have been audited by Asian Alliance (HK) CPA Limited ("Asian Alliance")(formerly named as ZHONGLEI (HK) CPA Company Limited).
+The financial statements for the year ended 31 March 2017 have been audited by Asian Alliance (HK) CPA Limited ("Asian Alliance").

 Asian Alliance will retire and, being eligible, offer themselves for re-appointment at the forthcoming annual general meeting.
 A resolution for the re-appointment of Asian Alliance as auditor of the Company is to be proposed at the forthcoming annual general meeting of the Company.